liyibaipnu/liyibaipnu.github.io/_pages/research.md

 author_profile: true
 ---

 My research interests lie in understanding structures and dynamics of liquid−solid and liquid−air interfaces, liquid water, etc. in soft condensed matter.
 I use theoretical tools from molecular dynamics simulation techniques and ab initio calculation method as well as deep learning methods.
-Currently, I am working on the force field development of novel high-voltage lithium-ion electrolytes and the analysis of electrolyte structural dynamics.
+Currently, I am working on the machine learning potential development and ion transport of ternary  high-voltage lithium-ion electrolytes.
 Additionally, I have been working on the polarization flipping dynamics of two-dimensional ferroelectric materials based on machine learning potential.

 ## Accurate deep potentia of Li-Ion Concentrated Electrolytes